DimABSA: Building Multilingual and Multidomain Datasets for Dimensional Aspect-Based Sentiment Analysis: The DimABSA Construction

 \textbf{Opinion Term (O)}: a sentiment-bearing word or phrase associated with a specific aspect term.
 The annotation further includes sentiment modifiers to support fine-grained sentiment representation (e.g., \textit{very good}, \textit{extremely bad}, \textit{a little slow}).

-\textbf{Valence-Arousal (VA)}: Both the valence and arousal are rated on 1–9.
-Value 1 denotes extreme negative valence or low arousal, 9 extreme positive valence or high arousal, and 5 neutral valence or medium arousal.
+\textbf{Valence-Arousal (VA)}: Both the valence and arousal are rated on a 1–9 scale, where 1 denotes extreme negative valence or low arousal, 9 denotes extreme positive valence or high arousal, and 5 denotes neutral valence or medium arousal.

 The annotated elements vary across datasets depending on the subtask setting.
 For finance-domain datasets focused on DimASR, we annotate \texttt{(A, VA)} pairs.
 For all other datasets, we annotate full \texttt{(A, C, O, VA)} quadruplets.
 For existing datasets, we supplement the annotations with VA scores and any missing components of the quadruplet.
 We construct a shared training set for all subtasks.
 However, we do not use a single shared development/test set across subtasks, since DimASR assumes the aspect term is given as input.
 Instead, we create a dedicated development/test set for DimASR, and a shared set for DimASTE and DimASQP.